Snowflake-Labs/openflow-unstructured-data-pipeline-demo/scripts/google-apps-script/README.md

 ---

-**Ready to streamline your enterprise Snowflake OpenFlow demo setup?
+**Ready to streamline your enterprise Snowflake Openflow demo setup?
 Run the enhanced Google Apps Script with
 Drive API integration and have your enterprise-grade folder structure with metadata tagging created in Google
 Workspace Shared Drives within minutes!**